davecarr1024/irata/status.md

 # 🧾 Irata Project Status

-_Last updated: July 24, 2025_
+_Last updated: July 25, 2025_

 ---

-## 🎉 Major Milestone: DSL Refactor Complete!
+## 🎉 Major Milestone: Microcode Compiler Passes Implemented!

-The microcode DSL has been completely rethought and rebuilt with a focus on **clarity, expressiveness, and sanity**.
-This isn’t just a cleanup — it’s a huge leap forward in ergonomics, safety, and architectural elegance.

-The new DSL is **fully intent-driven**, letting you describe instructions in terms of what they do, not how to do it.
-Boilerplate is gone.
-Step counter logic is automatic.
-Instruction definitions are short, readable, and a joy to write.
+The microcode compiler is now fully capable of transforming a high-level DSL into a valid, executable instruction set.
+Every core validation and transformation stage is implemented and tested.
+From now on, authoring new instructions and compiling them into machine-executable control sequences is a solved problem — clean, safe, and test-backed.

 ---